SpocWiki/Europe-Switzerland/Switzerland~Cantons/Lucerne,Canton/districts~Lucerne/Lucerne,City.md

 > and towns with an overall population of about 220,000 people.
 >
 > Owing to its location on the shores of Lake Lucerne (German: Vierwaldstättersee)
-> and its outflow, the river Reuss, within sight of the mounts Pilatus and Rigi in the Swiss Alps,
+> and its outflow, the river Reuss, within sight of the mounts Pilatus and Rigi in the Swiss[[Lucerne,City|Lucerne,City]]tination for tourists.
-> Lucerne has long been a destination for tourists.
 > One of the city's landmarks is the Chapel Bridge (German: Kapellbrücke),
 > a wooden bridge first erected in the 14th century.
 >